What is The CARVER Target Analysis and Vulnerability Assessment Methodology?

 The 3-day CARVER Target Analysis and Vulnerability Assessment Training Course is the "original" CARVER course, which is taught by retired CIA bomb-tech, Leo "the Godfather of CARVER" Labaj.
 This course is recognized by ASIS-International as a "Preferred CPE Provider" and is worth 24 Continuing Educations Units.

-After FOUR previously successful iterations, CARVERCON returns once more - in November 2022 - to be the must-attend Vulnerability Assessment conference of the year.
-This year's event will be held on November 1st, 2023 as a webinar broadcast from the University of South Florida in beautiful Tampa, Florida.
+After FIVE previously successful iterations, CARVERCON returns once more to be the must-attend Vulnerability Assessment conference of the year.
+This year's event will be held on November 1st, 2023 as a webinar broadcast from the University of South Florida.

 Simplify Security Assessments with CARVER+ Software

 It's time to simplify your assessments with CARVER software.
-The brilliance of the CARVER Target Analysis and Vulnerability Assessment Methodology has finally been packaged in an easy to use mobile collection platform with a multi-purpose asset management dashboard system, known as SOTERIA.
+The brilliance of the CARVER Target Analysis and Vulnerability Assessment Methodology has finally been packaged in an easy to use mobile collection platform with a multi-purpose asset management dashboard system, known as CARVER+.
 The future of vulnerability assessments is here!

 Live Training Events/Workshops